narula/narula.github.io/_posts/2026-04-03-bitcoin-and-quantum-computing.md

 **Q: Isn’t there a chance a CRQC might never exist?**

 A: Yes!
 Totally!
 But the word “might” is doing a lot of heavy lifting here.
 Unfortunately for Bitcoin there is also a non-trivial chance one will exist.
-Like I said above, according to quantum computing researchers at Google, a 10% chance by 2029.
+Like I said above, [according to a quantum computing researcher at Google](https://x.com/CraigGidney/status/2036850592375841249), a 10% chance by 2030.
 To be clear, there will need to be a lot of work done and crazy advances made before one exists, and this is why A is not 1 for any short time frames.
 But I have found it’s not wise to bet against smart people figuring things out.
 For the reasons I described already, I think this chance is significant enough to warrant preparing for it if you still want Bitcoin to work.

 **Q: Yeah ok but they can’t even factor 21 yet.
 Why should we do anything now?**